Why the need for change

 Community consultation

-In order to achieve Tasmania Together Goal 2: To have a community where people feel safe and are safe in all aspects of their lives, the Attorney-General asked that an options paper be developed that would identify the most effective way of reducing the incidence of family violence in Tasmania.
+In 2003, the Attorney-General asked that an options paper be developed that would identify the most effective way of reducing the incidence of family violence in Tasmania.

 The Options Paper, Safe at Home: A Criminal Justice Framework for Responding to Family Violence in Tasmania, was released by the Government in August 2003 as a vehicle to consult with key government and non-government stakeholders about new family violence legislation and the integration of justice response systems.
 A full consultation on Safe at Home was held in 2003, which involved regional public consultation sessions in the South, North and North-West.